John Lujan

-John Lujan III (born June 7, 1962) is a former firefighter and Bexar County sheriff's deputy, who serves as a Republican member of the Texas House of Representatives for District 118 in San Antonio.
+John Lujan III (born June 7, 1962) is an American politician.
+A former firefighter and Bexar County sheriff's deputy, Lujan serves as a Republican member of the Texas House of Representatives for District 118 in San Antonio.

+Texas House of Representatives

 2016 special election for District 118

 Lujan won a special election held on January 26, 2016, to represent District 118, which encompasses part of Bexar County.
 The position opened with the resignation of Democrat Joe Farias.
 In the November 2016 general election, he ran for election to a full term but was defeated by the Democrat Tomas Uresti.
 Lujan's term ended on January 9, 2017.